-- Dress to impress, offer a firm handshake and look the counselor in the eye when speaking.
+- Dress to impress offering a firm handshake and look the counselor in the eye when speaking.

 - Be prepared with intelligent questions.( this is a nice student/parent project.)
-Be an active participant, bring a pad or put notes in your phone.
+Be an active participant, bring a pad or put notes on your phone.

 - List your likes and dislikes about your initial conversation.